CloudNationHQ/terraform-azure-aa/README.md

 ## Features

-- support for multiple variable objects
+Support for multiple variable objects

-- ability to have multiple credentials for versatile access management
+Ability to have multiple credentials for versatile access management

-- utilization of terratest for robust validation
+Utilization of terratest for robust validation

-- capability to add multiple modules, including both generic and powershell modules
+Capability to add multiple modules, including both generic and powershell modules

-- ability to associate multiple runbooks with one or more schedules
+Ability to associate multiple runbooks with one or more schedules

-- dynamic type inference for automation variables
+Dynamic type inference for automation variables

-- integrates seamlessly with private endpoint capabilities for direct and secure connectivity.
+Integrates seamlessly with private endpoint capabilities for direct and secure connectivity.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements